 115 John Street

-1 – 4 pm Drop in for “Hands-On History” at the Tsongas Industrial History Center to celebrate their 35th anniversary and the City of Lowell’s Bicentennial.
+1 – 4 pm Drop in for “Hands-On History” at the Tsongas Industrial History Center to celebrate their 35th anniversary and the Bicentennial of Lowell’s founding.
 Try hand weaving on looms.
 Test different types of water wheels and build your own model canal system to discover the innovative system that powered Lowell’s mills.

 Tremont Yard